-Citigroup Inc. (COF) and Morgan Stanley (MS) hired Perella Weinberg Partners LP to settle a dispute over how much their Morgan Stanley Smith Barney joint venture is worth, people with direct knowledge of the matter said.
+Citigroup Inc. (COF:US) and Morgan Stanley (MS:US) hired Perella Weinberg Partners LP to settle a dispute over how much their Morgan Stanley Smith Barney joint venture is worth, people with direct knowledge of the matter said.

 The banks turned to the New York-based advisory firm, whose founders include Joseph Perella and Peter Weinberg, after Morgan Stanley pegged the brokerage’s fair-market value at about 40 percent of what Citigroup said the venture is worth, triggering the need for an outside appraiser.
 Morgan Stanley Smith Barney has more than 17,000 advisers and $1.74 trillion in client assets, according to a regulatory filing.